wtrocki/rhmap_nginx_proxy/README.md

 Proxy root path (https://feedhenryplatform.net) would redirect to platform GUI

-## Runnning
+## Running

-Depending on requirements users can lanuch this proxy as standalone docker container or use openshift.
+Depending on requirements users can launch this proxy as standalone docker container or use openshift.

 ### OpenShift